uviclibraries/rstudio-intermediate/act-3.md

 life_expectancy <- read.csv("WHO_Life_Expectancy_Data.csv") # change to the appropriate file path to the downloaded dataset on your computer
 ```

-Let’s then preview the data to see if it was uploaded correctly.
-As you
+Let’s then preview the data to see if it was uploaded correctly (paste
+the code below in a chunk of code and then send it to the command line).
-can see, the data shows multiple variables possibly related to overall
+As you can see, the data shows multiple variables possibly related to
-life expectancy for different countries over the years.
+overall life expectancy for different countries over the years.

 ``` r
 head(life_expectancy)